UmarfarouqRb/Forge-Exchange/README.md

 This design creates a powerful and secure system where users can enjoy a gas-free experience without needing to trust the relayer.
 The user's security is guaranteed by the immutable logic of the smart contract.

+# The MatchingEngine (Solver01) is the hybrid  and smart agent that validate user order and the price and try Matching user's internally, simulating dexs onchain liquidity from intent router, or settling using LP when possible to minimize Slippage and reduce trading fee's.

+# LiquidityEngine (Agent01) is the agent responsible for settlement onchain by what ever path received from the solver.

-# SpotRouter: A Resilient and Intelligent DeFi Aggregator
+# SpotRouter: A Resilient and Intelligent DeFi Aggregator (this contract is deprecated and all adapters are integrated with current intentSpotRouter contract)

 ## Overview